 LANDFIRE's (LF) FBFM40 was evaluated through a series of workshops held across the nation with fire and fuels specialists.
 Workshop participants reviewed and adjusted surface fuel model rulesets using unique combinations of Existing Vegetation Type (EVT), Existing Vegetation Cover (EVC), Existing Vegetation Height (EVH), and in some cases Biophysical Setting (BPS).

-LF 2008 first incorporated Annual Disturbance products into fuel production.
-The introduction of this information allows for informed changes to the assigned fuel models from disturbance type, severity, and time since the disturbance.
+Annual Disturbance products were first incorporated into fuel production during LF 2008.
+The introduction of this information allowed for informed changes to the assigned fuel models from disturbance type, severity, and time since the disturbance.

 The FBFM40 product can serve as input to wildland fire prediction models.